olab-io/meetup.js/basics/conditionals.md

 # Conditionals

 Conditionals are chunks of logic in code.
+Think of them like the way that a program makes decisions.
 In most programming languages they appear in the form of `if`, `if else`, and `else` statements.
 Each condition to be evaluated goes inside the